 What are the benefits of this?

 This depends on what you’re looking for.
-For me, the benefits of obtaining a certificate in project management are that my skills are now being taken more seriously by my peers.
-The certificate formalized and ratified my experience, and because I don’t have any other business qualifications, yet work with people who have business degrees, it gave me a much-needed confidence boost.
+One of the benefits of obtaining a certificate in project management are that your skills are now being taken more seriously by your peers.
+The certificate formalised and ratified your experience, especially if you don’t have any other business qualifications, yet work with people who have business degrees, it gives you a much-needed confidence boost.

 Evaluation: it was worth it

-Obtaining this qualification will allow you to reflect upon your professional career and acquire new skills and techniques to management.
-In addition, you’ll be able to understand more of the jargon related to project management which will let you be the bridge between the technical teams and others in the company who don’t share the same IT background.
+Obtaining a formal qualification will allow you to reflect upon your professional career and acquire new skills and techniques to management.
+In addition, you’ll be able to understand more of the jargon related to project management which will let you be the bridge between the technical teams and others in the company who don’t share the same background.

 And everyone will be different

-Although I personally found the certificate to be worthwhile, the effects may vary depending on the individual.
-However, in a competitive marketplace, with the pressure for IT teams to be innovative but with fewer resources and more time pressures, you will certainly reap some benefits.
+Although most people found the qualification to be worthwhile, the effects may vary depending on the individual.
+However, in a competitive marketplace, with the pressure for teams to be innovative but with fewer resources and more time pressures, you will certainly reap some benefits.